 When you realize the need to seek treatment for a drug or alcohol addiction, there are many issues to consider.
 Inpatient programs often provide the best long-term results, but they also involve stepping away from work and family obligations.
-At the same time, putting off treatment may result in lost jobs and broken relationships.
+At the same time, putting off drug or alcoholism rehab may result in lost jobs and broken relationships.

-The cost of treatment is another important factor.
-Facilities like Virtue Recovery Center specialize in helping people get free from addiction.
+The cost of rehab is another important factor.
+Addiction treatment facilities like Virtue Recovery Center specialize in helping people get free from drug and alcohol addiction.
 They work with highly-trained medical professionals using evidence-based therapies while providing comfortable rooms and nutritious food for the residents.

-The costs for an inpatient program will add up quickly.
-Fortunately, in many cases, health insurance can help people handle the expense.
+The costs for an inpatient rehab program will add up quickly.
+Fortunately, in many cases, health insurance plans can help people handle the expense.

 The Move to a Medical Understanding of Addiction

 Some medical professionals used to consider substance abuse and addiction to be a moral failure.
 They assumed that addicts just needed to use their willpower to conquer the problem.
 Relapses were a product of a weak will and poor choices.

 Thankfully, the modern medical world recognizes that addiction is an issue that requires rehab treatment programs for a successful recovery.
 Doctors and psychologists understand that repeated use of addictive substances makes changes to the reward centers of the brain.
 With treatment, these changes will reverse over time, and the drug addiction will be easier to manage.

 However, a full recovery requires intensive treatment interventions.
 The detox process includes medical detoxification treatments that prevent harmful withdrawal symptoms.
 The recovery portion of inpatient treatment includes therapy sessions that get to the root of the addiction.
 Life skills counseling gives patients the tools they need to handle stress without relapsing.